-2. ADDITIONAL LOT TYPES: An applicant may propose additional lot types through the PMI application process, but building heights above 7 stories and 85 feet cannot be approved and building heights cannot exceed any limitations in adopted Town Center or Village Center plans.
-The Board of County Commissioners will decide to accept, modify, or reject such additional lot types during the PMI approval process based on its determination as to the consistency of the additional lot types with the planning, design, and compatibility principles set forth in the Comprehensive Plan and the PMI District.

-- 3. LOT TYPES DESCRIBED: The fourteen lot types are described here.
+- 2. ADDITIONAL LOT TYPES: An applicant may propose additional lot types through the PMI application process.
+The Board of County Commissioners will decide whether to accept, modify, or reject such additional lot types during the PMI approval process based on its determination that the additional lot types are consistent with the planning, design, and compatibility principles set forth in the Comprehensive Plan and the PMI District. - 3.
+LOT TYPES DESCRIBED: The fourteen lot types are described here.
 Except as noted, parking spaces are provided on-street, to the rear of the lot, or as otherwise provided in Section 6.11.5.k. - i.
 PEDESTAL BUILDING LOT: A lot located and designed to accommodate the tallest permissible building whose primary facade must be stepped back to reduce its apparent bulk when viewed from the sidewalk. - ii.
 LINED BUILDING LOT: A lot located and designed to accommodate a large-footprint building such as a parking garage, cinema, supermarket, etc., which is surrounded by a liner building which conceals large expanses of blank walls and faces the street with ample windows and doors opening onto the sidewalk. - MIXED-USE BUILDING LOT: A lot located and designed to accommodate a multi-story building with multiple dwellings in upper stories and various commercial uses in any stories. - iv.
 APARTMENT BUILDING LOT: A lot located and designed to accommodate multiple dwellings above or beside each other in a building that occupies most of its lot width and is placed close to the sidewalk. - v.
 COURTYARD BUILDING LOT: A lot located and designed to accommodate multiple dwellings arranged around and fronting on a central garden or courtyard that may be partially or wholly open to the street. - vi.
 LIVE-WORK BUILDING LOT.
 A lot located and designed to accommodate an attached or detached building with residential uses, commercial uses, or a combination of the two within individually occupied live-work units, all of which may occupy any story of the building. - vii.
 ROWHOUSE LOT: A lot located and designed to accommodate a building with common walls on both side lot lines and a private garden to the rear.